-- (2) Buying local and sustainable food and beverage options reduces vehicle miles traveled, which positively impacts the environment.
-In 2008, the agriculture sector contributed 6.1 percent of the total United States greenhouse gas emissions.
-Further, 11 percent of the greenhouse gas emissions are a result of "food miles," while wholesaling and retailing food contribute 5 percent, and food production practices account for the majority, 83 percent, of greenhouse gas emissions from the food system. - (3) The federal Centers for Disease Control and Prevention has published a guide entitled "Improving the Food Environment Through Nutrition Standards: A Guide for Government Procurement," which finds that states and localities can develop, adopt, and implement food procurement policies in order to model healthier food environments to positively impact government settings, including employee cafeterias, correctional facilities, schools, child care centers, public hospitals, senior centers, and parks. - (b) It is the intent of the Legislature to amend existing law regarding nutritional guidelines in order to further assist vendors and contractors that provide food and beverages through vending operations in increasing well-balanced and healthy food and snack items. - SEC.
-2. Section 11005.4 of the Government Code is amended to read: - 11005.4. (a) For purposes of this section, the following terms have the following meanings: - (1) "Accepted nutritional guidelines" as used in this section means the following: - (A) Beverages that are the following or meet the following standards: - (i) Water Drinking water, including carbonated water products. - (ii) Milk products, including, but not limited to, 2 percent, 1 percent, or nonfat milk, soy milk, rice milk, and other similar dairy or nondairy milk without added sweeteners.
-This clause shall not apply to nuts, seeds, eggs, and cheese packaged for individual sale. - (iii) Electrolyte replacement beverages that do not contain more than 42 grams of added sweetener per 20-ounce serving.
-Sugar
+- (3) The federal Centers for Disease Control and Prevention has published a guide entitled "Improving the Food Environment Through Nutrition Standards: A Guide for Government Procurement," which finds that states and localities can develop, adopt, and implement food procurement policies in order to model healthier food environments to positively impact government settings, including employee cafeterias, correctional facilities, schools, child care centers, public hospitals, senior centers, and parks. - (b) It is the intent of the Legislature to amend existing law regarding nutritional guidelines in order to further assist vendors and contractors that provide food and beverages through vending operations in increasing well-balanced and healthy food and snack items. - SEC.
+2. Section 11005.4 of the Government Code is amended to read: - 11005.4. (a) For purposes of this section, the following terms have the following meanings: - (1) "Accepted nutritional guidelines" as used in this section means the following: - (A) Beverages that are the following or meet the following standards: - (i) Drinking water, including carbonated water products without added sweeteners. - (ii) Milk products, including, but not limited to, 2 percent, 1 percent, or nonfat milk, soy milk, rice milk, and other similar nondairy milk without added sweeteners.
+This clause shall not apply to nuts, seeds, eggs, and cheese packaged for individual sale. - (iii) Sugar sweetened or artificially sweetened beverages that do not exceed 25 calories per 8 ounces. - (iv) One hundred-percent fruit juice. - 35 (v) Fruit-based drinks that are composed of no less than 36 50-percent fruit juice and that have no added sweeteners. - (B) Food that meets the following standards: - (i) Not more than 35 percent of its total calories are from fat. - 39 This clause shall not apply to legumes, nuts, nut butters, seeds,